thangckt/thangckt.github.io/docs_site/contact.md

         </div>
         <div>
             <label for="message">Message:</label><br>
-            <textarea id="message" name="message" required placeholder="Describe your problem here...For example, you got lottery but didn't know how to spend such money and need me to help for this..." oninput="this.style.height = ''; this.style.height = this.scrollHeight + 'px'"></textarea><br>
+            <textarea id="message" name="message" required placeholder="Describe your problem here...
+For example, you got lottery but didn't know how to spend such money and need me to help for that..." oninput="this.style.height = ''; this.style.height = this.scrollHeight + 'px'"></textarea><br>
         </div>
         <div class="honeypot-field">
             <label for="honeypot">To help avoid spam, utilize a Honeypot technique with a hidden text field; must be empty to submit the form!
 Otherwise, we assume the user is a spam bot.</label>